y-l-g/pogo/README.md

 ): void
 ```

 Initializes the background worker pool with configuration options.
-This function is idempotent but should typically be called once during the application boot phase (e.g., inside a worker script or index).
+This function is idempotent but should typically be called once during the application boot phase.

 **Parameters**